 Sedimentary Rocks Are Stories

 You can see that each type of sedimentary rock has a story behind it.
 The beauty of sedimentary rocks is that their strata are full of clues to what the past world was like.
-Those clues might be fossils, marks left by water currents, mudcracks or more subtle features seen under the microscope or in the lab.
+Those clues might be fossils or sedimentary structures such as marks left by water currents, mudcracks or more subtle features seen under the microscope or in the lab.

 From these clues we know that most sedimentary rocks are of marine origin, usually forming in shallow seas.
 But some sedimentary rocks formed on land: clastic rocks made on the bottoms of large freshwater lakes or as accumulations of desert sand, organic rocks in peat bogs or lake beds, and evaporites in playas.
 These are called continental or terrigenous (land-formed) sedimentary rocks.